mocks-server/website/docs/api-routes-handler.md

 module.exports = CustomRoutesHandler;
 ```

-Then you can add your custom Routes Handler using the `mocks.config.js` file:
+Then you can add your custom Routes Handler using the configuration file:

 ```javascript
 // mocks.config.js